amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 ## What is OAuth 2.0?

-OAuth 2.0 is a standard authorization framework that enables integrations to access Meraki data without users revealing their credentials or API keys.
+OAuth 2.0 is a standard authorization framework that enables integrations to access Meraki data.
+Users do not need to reveal their credentials or API keys.
 OAuth 2.0 is widely used for delegated access, particularly in the context of APIs and web applications.
-OAuth 2.0   provides a secure and standardized way for users to authorize third-party access to their resources while maintaining control over their data.
+OAuth 2.0 provides a secure and standardized way for users to authorize third party access to their resources while maintaining control over their data.

 [Learn more about the OAuth framework and definitions](https://oauth.net/2/)

+## What is an OAuth 2.0 Integration?

+An OAuth 2.0 integration (or integration) is a software application or system that connects to the Meraki platform and interacts with Meraki's services and data.
+An integration uses APIs to automate, manage, or enhance functionalities within a Meraki environment.
+By leveraging OAuth 2.0, integrations can securely access Meraki resources on behalf of users or organizations, allowing them to perform tasks such as monitoring network status, configuring network settings, or collecting data without requiring direct user credential input.

 ## Benefits of OAuth 2.0 Integrations